Helen Cresswell (1934-2005)

 ILLUSTRATED BY MAUREEN ECKERSLEY

-Reprinted in paperback by Hodder in 1998 when it was re-titled THE LITTLE GREY DONKEY with illustrations by Jason Cockcroft.
+Reprinted in paperback by Hodder in 1998 when it was re-titled with illustrations by Jason Cockcroft.
 Not sure if it was updated at all.

 Published in the USA by Bobbs Merrill in 1965 under original title.